A gay jaunt into the memories of how Sirca's favorite couple came to be, as transcribed by CrossroadsPony

-"Li'l dirt never hurt no one," Samael rumbled while leaning down again and licking his companion's muzzle...then pausing and gagging quietly, turning his head to spit out some mud. "...Yeah, a'right, point taken..."
+"Li'l dirt never hurt no one," Samael rumbled while leaning down and licking his companion's muzzle...then pausing and gagging quietly, turning his head to spit out some mud. "...Yeah, a'right, point taken..."
 He sighed and rubbed at his mud-caked neck, looking particularly forlorn as he kept his other arm around Andee.
-"Don't...fuckin' believe it, every time we..."
+"Don't fuckin' believe it, every time we..."

 Andee reached up and wrapped a hand around Samael's maw with a smirk.
 "Shut up, Sammy.
 Look over there."
 He nodded to the side, and Samael's eyes followed to spot a sign labeled "Traveler's Restrooms".
 He immediately brightened as Andee chuckled softly and released his muzzle.
 "Let's go see if the water's still runnin', shortstack..."
 He hopped off the bench and winked back up at the chupa.
 "Don't forget the backpack."

 Samael dropped the pack by the entrance to what was essentially a cluster of semi-private bathrooms, each with a changing area, sink, mirror, toilet and shower stall.
-Andee stood by the doorway to one with a half-smile, water trickling out of a lime-encrusted shower head behind him.
+Andee stood by the doorway to one with a small smile as water trickled out of a lime-encrusted shower head behind him.
 "It ain't four-star, but the water's working, at least..."

 Samael smiled warmly and nearly tore his shirt off as he strode forward.
 "Like I give a fuck..."

-Andee chuckled, his eyes tracing over the dirt-infused chest of the chupa while idly removing his oversized collar.
-Samael's eyes were gleaming as he slid out of his pants, watching eagerly as Andee started to remove the excessive items from beneath his half-poncho.
+Andee chuckled, his gaze tracing over the dirt-infused chest of the chupa while he calmly removed his oversized collar.
+Samael's eyes were gleaming as he slid out of his pants, watching eagerly as Andee started to remove the various items from beneath his half-poncho.
 He felt impatient, yet still savored every moment, drank in each deliberate motion from the bat.
 It didn't take long for his body to show a bit of visual urgency, however, and Andee's grin broadened.
 "Goddamn, puppy, I'll sling shit at ya all day, but it is kinda cute to see just how damn riled up you get around me..."

 "You got no fuckin' idea," Samael panted, meaning every word as he took another step forward.
 Andee only smirked and leisurely removed the muddy poncho from his shoulders.
 He laid it atop the pile of assorted explosives and gadgets before taking a step back into the stall while gesturing to Samael with a claw.

-The tiles beneath them were cracked, the walls were stained, most of the fixtures were long-dead, only a few flickering fluorescent bulbs casting weak flashes of light across them.
-The water came out in only three or four weak streams, barely enough to rinse away the cobwebs that stretched across the shower stall.
+The tiles beneath them were cracked, the walls stained with rust and rot...most of the fixtures were long-dead as only a few fluorescent bulbs still flickered to cast weak flashes of light across them.
+The water came out from the shower head in only three or four weak streams, barely enough to rinse away the cobwebs that stretched across the stall.
 The whole place was in disrepair, rundown and infested with god knew what.
 It would have made even the most desperate shelter-seekers hesitate.

 ...And yet everything about that moment felt perfect.